nadaverez56/Wikipedia-tf-idf/README.md

 # Information Retrieval - Wikipedia tf-idf
  Code written as part of the course "Search Engines and Recommender Systems" - Ariel University.

  Focus on Term Frequency and Inverse Document Frequency - showing the highest weighted terms in a Wikipedia page using a corpus of Wikpedia terms with given IDFs.
+This in order to get a general idea abouta given Wiki page.